-Pupils are taught about how to be a good friend and what that looks like in action.
-Our School Charter is shared at the beginning of every term, displayed around the school and referred to on a regular basis.
-Pupils will learn about bullying and its effects in PSHE lessons, Circle Time and special anti-bullying activities (we recognise the national Anti-Bullying Week too, which happens every November), and it is also revisited in other subjects and activities throughout the curriculum.
+Children are taught about how to be a good friend and what this looks like in action.
+Our School Charter is shared at the beginning of every academic year, displayed around the school and referred to on a regular basis.
+Children will learn about bullying and its effects in PSHE lessons, Circle Time and special anti-bullying activities (we recognise the national Anti-Bullying Week too, which happens every November), and it is also revisited in other subjects and activities throughout the curriculum.